Diggs Revol Dog Crate (Small/Medium)

 Active dogs may resist crate training initially.
 Use heavy-gauge wire crates and never use the crate as punishment.

-High-energy breeds like the Shiba Inu need dog crates that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Shiba Inu.
+High-energy breeds like the Shiba Inu need dog crates that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Shiba Inu -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Crate Choice

 The Shiba Inu is predisposed to certain health conditions that should directly influence your dog crates choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Allergies: